Skin and beauty

 New inroads into hair transplants, laser stimulation, and topical products are a

-or another troublesome scalp condition.
-A new type of minimally-invasive hair transplant
+troublesome scalp condition.
+A new type of minimally-invasive hair transplant procedure

 Natural hair loss solutions

-Conventional topical solutions for hair loss like minoxidil (Rogaine) enhance
+Conventional topical solutions for hair loss, like Rogaine (minoxidil) enhance and

-and thicken existing hair — they do not generate new growth.
-This may be useful
+thicken existing hair — they do not generate new growth.
+They also must be used

 for some women who can deal with a small bald spot or expanding part line by changing

-their hairstyle, but these products do nothing to restore natural hormonal balance
+their hairstyle, but they do nothing to restore natural hormonal balance or metabolic

 If your hair loss is mild to moderate, the most important thing to do is weigh the

-immediate stressors in your life against how much support you’re giving your
+immediate or recent stressors in your life against how much support you’re giving

-or limit refined sugar and other simple carbohydrates to ameliorate insulin resistance.
+refined sugar and other simple carbohydrates to ameliorate insulin resistance.
+Read

-like the one we offer in our Hormonal Health Package that includes hair-healthy
+like the one we offer in our Hormonal Health Program that includes hair-healthy

 vitamins such as B, C, D and E. Other important nutrients are calcium, magnesium,